 - think scientifically

-- make informed decisions about their lifestyles, environment and the kind of society they wish to live in
+- make informed decisions about your lifestyles, environment and the kind of society you wish to live in

-- to continue to develop / enhance their curiosity and a spirit of inquiry about the world around them.
+- enhance your curiosity and spirit of inquiry about the world around you.

 Things you can do now